timovijn/SocialDistanceMonitor/README.md

 - Landing AI, a famous start-up in the field of Artificial Intelligence, built a [social distancing detector](https://landing.ai/landing-ai-creates-an-ai-tool-to-help-customers-monitor-social-distancing-in-the-workplace/).
 The detector works roughly the same as the one presented in this blog post, as they use the video surveillance input, detect pedestrians and evaluate the social distancing violations from a bird's-eye perspective.
 Where the algorithms differ is in the sense of object detection.
 Landing AI uses Faster R-CNN, where our program uses YOLOv3, which will be explained later.
 Landing AI's tool does only show the violations as opposed by our tool, where the locations of occurrence are also given as output.
 This is where our program provides novel insights.
 - Aqeel Anwar also came up with a [likewise tool](https://towardsdatascience.com/monitoring-social-distancing-using-ai-c5b81da44c9f), again using the bird's eye perspective to measure the violations of social distancing.
 His implementation of transforming the perspective to bird's eye view was used as basis for the tool in this post.
 A limitation in his work is the way the distance between identified persons is calculated.
 This problem is addressed in the method section.
-- Lastly, a [social-distancing-analyser](https://github.com/Ank-Cha/Social-Distancing-Analyser-COVID-19) by Ankush Chaudhari was used as inspiration for our algrorithm.
+- Lastly, a [social-distancing-analyser](https://github.com/Ank-Cha/Social-Distancing-Analyser-COVID-19) by Ankush Chaudhari was used as inspiration for our algorithm.
 The way the YOLO neural net in implemented is equal to that of this blog post.
 This implementation does not make use of bird's eye view and thus makes up for a interesting comparison to the other implementations including that proposed this post.
-Finally, the

 ### Underlying Principles